HiPERCAM/hipercam/docs/observers.rst

 system and has no direct effect upon it.
 At the telescope its most important role is to allow you to assess the data as it comes in.

-The two sections of the guide are aimed first at getting observers started quickly while at the telescope, and second giving a more in depth description for a later careful reduction.
+The first two sections of the guide are aimed first at getting observers started quickly while at the telescope, and second giving a more in depth description for a later careful reduction.
+Some implementation details are described in the section on photometry which contains further tips on good practice.

 .. toctree::
    :maxdepth: 2